875441459/875441459.github.io/_pages/about.md

 # 🧑‍🎨 EXAMPLES OF PARTICIPATION IN INDUSTRIAL INNOVATION

 - **Adaptive Echo Cancellation with Fast Convergence Rate and robustness to double-talk**, [2021.06-2022.03]
-  - *core-participant*, independently developed and tested different algorithms.
+  - *core-participant*, independently developed and tested different (stereo-)AEC algorithms.

--  **Audiozooming techniques for sound recording 1111111111111111111111111111**, [2022.02-2023.02]
+-  **Robust spatial filtering techniques for sound recording**, [2022.02-2023.02]
-   - *core-participant*, independently developed the audiozooming algorithm for sound recording in noisy environment.
+   - *core-participant*, independently developed a robust spatial filtering algorithm for sound recording with three microphones.
+The developed algorithm can be utilized to suppress multiple nonstationay (including the competing speakers) signals with little target signal distortion.

 <span class='anchor' id="-honors-and-awards"></span>
 # 🏅 Honors and Awards